GraviDAO/OLD-lunar-assistant-bot/README.md

 Upon linking a new wallet, the user's roles are updated to reflect the contents of the new wallet.

-### lunar-verify
+### lunar-view-roles

-Forces a role update based on the contents of a user's linked wallet.
+Forces a role update based on the contents of a user's linked wallet, then displays the roles that a user is granted.
+Takes the following arguments:
+- private-response (optional, false by default): Indicate whether or not you want to make the response viewable to everyone or just yourself.
-### lunar-display-wallet
+### lunar-view-wallet

 Displays the wallet a user has linked to their account (only visible to the user who sent the command).